mauricio/mauricio.github.com/_posts/2014-08-03-quick-tips-for-doing-io-with-ruby.md

 Whenever you need to build an actual path, remember to always use `File.join`:

 {% highlight ruby %}
-path = Path.join("Users", "mauricio", "projects", "ruby")
+path = File.join("Users", "mauricio", "projects", "ruby")
 {% endhighlight %}

 ### Accessing files relative to the current Ruby file